너비 1180px 이상

 Background of TRPRR

-- To accelerate clinical applications entry of robotic devices into the market of rehabilitation robot and construct the infrastructure.
+• To accelerate the entry of robotic devices into the rehabilitation robot market and construct the necessary infrastructure for clinical applications.

 Objective of TRPRR